hofstadter-io/hof/docs/content/first-example/setup.md

 {{<lead>}}
 Generators are made of some CUE files and directories of templates.
-You can run `hof gen --init <name>` to bootstrap a new generator module.
+You can run `hof gen init <name>` to bootstrap a new generator module.
 {{</lead>}}

 ### Bootstrapping Your Geneartor